In This Article

 5. Monitor user account creation and access to sensitive data

-As mentioned already, were an attacker to successfully exploit the PrintNightmare vulnerability, they will be able to access data and create user accounts with system-level privileges.
-In which case, you will need a solution that can detect, alert and respond to both unauthorized user account creation and unauthorized access to sensitive data.
+As mentioned previously, if an attacker successfully exploits the PrintNightmare vulnerability, they will be able to access data and create user accounts with system-level privileges.
+In this event, you will need a solution that can detect, alert and respond to both unauthorized user account creation and unauthorized access to sensitive data.

 Of course, trying to determine which technologies to use, and for what purpose, can be a headache for security teams.
-After all, there is a large number of terms and acronyms that are used to describe them, such as EPP/EDR, IPS/IDS, SIEM, UBA, DCAP, DLP, and more.
+After all, there are many terms and acronyms that are used to describe them, such as EPP/EDR, IPS/IDS, SIEM, UBA, DCAP, DLP, and so on.

 To make matters worse, many threat detection technologies will incorporate a mix of some, or all, of the above.